Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Compact Quantum Groups and Quantum Differential Forms

 \subsection{Basic Topics}

 A compact matrix quantum group (or for this paper, a quantum group) will be denoted by $\G$, and its dense $\ast$--Hopf (sub)algebra will be denoted by

-where $\Delta$ is the coproduct, $\epsilon$ is the counity and $S$ is the coinverse.
+where $\Delta$ is the coproduct, $\epsilon$ is the counit and $S$ is the antipode \cite{woro1}.
 The space $G^\infty$ shall be treated as the algebra of all {\it polynomial functions} defined on $\G$.
-In the same way, a (smooth right) $\G$--corepresentation on a $\C$--vector space $V$ is a linear map such that
+In the same way, a (right) $\G$--corepresentation on a $\C$--vector space $V$ is a linear map such that

 We say that the corepresentation is {\it finite--dimensional} if $\dim_{\C}(V)< |\N|$.
 The map $\delta^V$ is often referred to as \emph{(right) coaction} of $\G$ on $V$.
-It is worth mentioning that in the general theory (\cite{woro1}), the first part of equation (\ref{2.f1}) is not necessary.

 Given two $\G$--corepresentations $\delta^V$, $\delta^W$, a {\it corepresentation morphism} is a linear map